JamshidbekAkhlidinov/video-pipeline/README.md

 ## Features

-- Smart video resize with aspect ratio preservation
+- Video optimization with resizing to specified max height while preserving aspect ratio
-- MP4 optimization with H.264 and AAC
+- MP4 optimization with H.264 and AAC encoding
-- HLS generation with multiple renditions
+- HLS generation with multiple renditions based on height
-- Automatic bitrate calculation
+- Automatic bitrate calculation for video and audio
-- FFprobe integration for video metadata
+- FFprobe integration for video metadata extraction
-- Thumbnail generation
 - Progress tracking with callbacks
 - Hardware acceleration support (NVENC, fallback to software)